Hendrix-CS/csci151/labs/maze-enums.md

 * `public void setStateFor(Position p, Cell state)`

-  If the given `Position` is in the maze, this method will set the corresponding location to the given `Cell`.
+  If the given `Position` is in the maze, this method will set the corresponding grid location to the given `Cell`.

 ### Step 1.2 - Testing